-- This amount is the total of the Planned Percentage of Improved Services column. - 8.
-Total Estimated Actual Percentage of Improved Services (%) - This amount is the total of the Estimated Actual Percentage of Improved Services column. - Difference Between Planned and Estimated Actual Percentage of Improved Services (Subtract 5 from 8) - This amount is the Total Planned Percentage of Improved Services (5) subtracted from the Total Estimated Actual Percentage of Improved Services (8).
+• 8.
+Total Estimated Actual Percentage of Improved Services (%)

+o This amount is the total of the Estimated Actual Percentage of Improved Services column.

+• Difference Between Planned and Estimated Actual Percentage of Improved Services (Subtract 5 from 8)

+This amount is the Total Planned Percentage of Improved Services (5) subtracted from the Total Estimated Actual Percentage of Improved Services (8).